Amaranthus retroflexus: Distribution and habitat

 It may be native to the Neotropics or Central and Eastern North America, but is widespread as an introduced species on most continents in a great number of habitats.

 One common name is "pigweed" because it grows where hogs are pasture-fed.

 As a weed

 A. retroflexus is a weed outside its native range and has developed resistance against fomesafen in Northeast China.

 Potential toxicity

 No species of genus Amaranthus is known to be poisonous to humans, but the leaves of A. retroflexus contain oxalic acid and may contain nitrates if grown in nitrate-rich soils.

 Like many other species of Amaranthus, this plant may be harmful and even deadly when fed to cattle and pigs in large amounts over several days.
 Such forage may cause fatal nephrotoxicity, presumably because of its high oxalate content.
-Other symptoms, such as bloat or methylglobineamia in the most severe cases, might reflect its high nitrate content.
+Other symptoms, such as bloat or methemoglobinemia in the most severe cases, might reflect its high nitrate content.